 Background and Career Opportunities

-Students applying to the program should have a bachelor's and/or master's degree in mathematics, science, or a related learning science.
-Graduates of the program will be well prepared to assume leadership positions in the fields of mathematics and science education and the learning sciences typically through positions at universities, colleges, and other research organizations.
+Students applying to the program should have a bachelor's and/or master's degree in mathematics, science, social science, or a related field that sets them up for productive scholarship on these topics.
+Graduates of the program will be well prepared to assume leadership positions in the fields of mathematics and science education, typically through positions at universities, colleges, and other research organizations.

 Prospective students are encouraged to review faculty Web sites, to obtain faculty and graduate student publications from ongoing research projects, and to select and directly contact faculty whose interests seem most closely aligned to their own.